 Meditation or Yoga Class

-There are numerous places around town that offer classes on meditation and yoga.
+There are numerous places around Chiang Mai that offer classes on meditation and yoga.
 Courses last from a couple of hours to month-long retreats.
+Search and read reviews!

 Chiang Mai Museums

-We didn’t actually visit any museums on our trips to Chiang Mai, but they would make an excellent escape from the afternoon heat!
-Top Chiang Mai museums are the 3D Art Museum (buy your ticket in advance!), the Museum of World Insects and Natural Wonders and the National Museum.
+We didn’t actually visit any museums on our trips to Chiang Mai, but they would make an excellent escape from the afternoon heat or monsoon rains.
+Top Chiang Mai museums are the Art in Paradise Museum, the Museum of World Insects and Natural Wonders and the National Museum.

 Cool Off With A Swim